Robin Lopez: Phoenix Suns (2008–2012)

 Lopez was selected with the 15th overall pick by the Phoenix Suns in the 2008 NBA draft.
 After being drafted by the Suns, Lopez said: "I was hoping I'd drop.
 I think I was the only person in the draft that was hoping he'd drop."

 Lopez joined a Suns team already featuring one of the all-time great centers in Shaquille O'Neal, and thus was not expected to get many minutes during his rookie season.
 He got the first start of his career on November 7, 2008, against the Chicago Bulls in place of the injured O'Neal; he played 30 minutes, scored 14 points, grabbed 7 rebounds and had 2 blocks.
 For his rookie season, Lopez only saw an average of 10.2 minutes per game, with 3.2 points and 2 rebounds.
 At the end of the season, Shaq was traded to the Cleveland Cavaliers, making Lopez the assumed starting center.

 During the 2009–10 regular season, Lopez averaged 8.4 points, 4.9 rebounds, and 1.0 block per game.
 During the end of the season, however, Lopez was injured, and was replaced by Jarron Collins until the Western Conference Finals against the Los Angeles Lakers, where the Suns eventually lost, 4 games to 2.

 After the 2009–10 season, Lopez went into a major decline, despite starting and playing more games.
 During December 2010, he was injured again, and he was temporarily replaced by Earl Barron.
 This eventually resulted in decreased production from Lopez, which forced the Suns to trade for Marcin Gortat.
 While Lopez was still starting for the Suns, his stats were quickly declining, while Gortat's stats were improving.
 This forced Lopez to eventually become a bench player again.
 Robin Lopez would average 6.4 points and 3.2 rebounds at an average of 14.8 minutes per game.

 In the shortened 2011–12 NBA season, Lopez wouldn't even produce a single start for the Suns.
 Because of Gortat's increased production at center, Lopez was forced to become a back-up center once again.
 He averaged 5.4 points with an average of 14 minutes per game there.

 New Orleans Hornets (2012–2013)

-On July 27, 2012, the New Orleans Hornets acquired Lopez in a three-team sign-and-trade deal involving the Minnesota Timberwolves.
+On July 27, 2012, the New Orleans Hornets acquired Lopez and Hakim Warrick in a three-team sign-and-trade deal involving the Minnesota Timberwolves, which sent Brad Miller, Wesley Johnson and Jerome Dyson to the Suns.
 It was during this time that Lopez would produce his best results yet, starting for every game of the season and gaining new career highs in almost every field in the process.